Low Carb Pancakes

 - Serve with butter on top and top with a low carb cinnamon sugar.

-- Serve with a low carb pancake topping and cream or low carb ice cream.
+- Serve with a low carb maple sugar and cream or low carb ice cream.

 - Squeeze lemon juice on top and sprinkle with a little low carb sweetener.